Best Garage Golf Simulators

 SkyTrak is our #1 choice for garage setups.
 There is a reason why each package we listed above includes SkyTrak.
 It requires the smallest amount of space of any launch monitor.
 It's under $2,000 yet still is extremely accurate.
 And integrates with all the top golf simulation software providers.Learn More

-The Uneekor QED is our #1 choice for premium garage setups.
+The Uneekor QED is our #1 choice for premium garage or shed setups.
 It costs a bit more than SkyTrak ($7,000).
 But you get more data, premium accuracy and speed, as well as a few other game improvement features such as it's Swing Optix system.Learn More

 The FlightScope Mevo+ is a great system and has many perks!
 The main reason why this isn't our top choice for setups located in the garage are because of FlightScope's space requirement.
 It needs at least 7' of space behind the ball and 8' if ball flight.
 Because of this, we only recommend Mevo+ for large garages.Learn More